-Hailes Castle was a medieval stronghold, the pretty ruins of which date back mostly to the 14th century.
+Hailes Castle in East Lothian was a medieval stronghold, the pretty ruins of which date back mostly to the 14th century.
 However, some of the stonework at Hailes Castle is thought to have been constructed as far back as the 13th century, making it one of the oldest of its kind in Scotland.
 It is also said that Mary Queen of Scots stayed here a few times.

 Free to enter at all reasonable times, exploring Hailes Castle is a fun stop along any journey.
 In particular, look out for its 2 vaulted pit-prisons.

 Hailes Castle was founded in 1300 by Hugo de Gourlay, from a Northumbrian family who had supported the English in the Wars of Independence.
 The de Gourlay land was forfeited by the Scottish Crown as was the fortified tower house they had built.
 The lands were then given to another Northumbrian, Sir Adam de Hepburn, who held extensive lands.